August 26, 2015

 Submit your application through the Economic Council

-The Tennessee Economic Council on Women has been advised of openings on multiple State Boards & Commissions to be filled in or after June 2015.
-The application deadline for these openings is 12:00pm (noon), May 15, 2015.
+The Tennessee Economic Council on Women has been advised of openings on the State Boards & Commissions listed below.
+Though the vacancies listed will occur throughout the Summer, appointments are expected to be made in the Fall, and the application deadline for all of these openings is 12:00pm (noon), July 15, 2015.

 Those interested in serving on one or more boards should contact the Economic Council at firstname.lastname@example.org to initiate the submission process and to receive future updates by email.
 Please include the phrase "Boards & Commissions Inquiry" in the subject of your email.